rhartlage10/Spring2020-CEG2350/Final-Review.md

 * http vs https - hypertext transfer protocol
     * HTTPS - digital certificates - from a certificate authority
         * encrypted connection between connecting system and server
+        * Browser assumes it’s connected to the correct web server
+        * Browser checks security certificate and verifies it comes from a legitimate certificate authority
+         * Certificate Authority – the maintainers of the certificate keys.
+Unlike the private / public keys we create, certificates for sites have an expiration date, then they need to be renewed.
+        * People can’t see what you’re searching - they only get your primary URL

 > You get an email with:
 > IP: 130.108.67.34